dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="search-trips.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
-Search trips is where you search for and select the out-bound and (optionally) return portion of a trip.
-A trip may be direct or may include one change of train.
+Search itineraries is where you search for and select the out-bound and (optionally) return portion of an itinerary.
+An itinerary may be direct or may include one change of train.
 </td>
 </tr>
 </table>